 Immediate: Receive appointment from Logistic Section Chief.
 Obtain packet containing section's Position Checklists.
 Read this entire Position Checklist and review organizational chart.
 Obtain briefing from Logistics Section Chief.
 Ensures Day Care Team is staffed in an appropriate manner.
 Brief adult and child coordinators.
-Estadatida accesada accesada de EAC accesada de Alaba a constituir de Alba a constituir de Alba a constituir de Establish a work area within the FAC according to the operational layout.
-Equilitate the enemina of the respective day care energines at the EAC Facilitate the opening of the respective day care operations at the FAC.
+Establish a work area within the FAC according to the operational layout.
+Facilitate the opening of the respective day care operations at the FAC.
 Identify important phone numbers from master contact list and give to team personnel for internal and external distribution.
 Acquire resources required to sustain the day care services.
-Acquire resources required to sostain the day care services.
 Determine number of clients from FAC staff, forecast surge from clients based on size of disaster.
 Intermediate: Conduct team transition briefings at shift change.
 Ensures Situation Report is created for each operational period.
-Ensures shouldn't kepon is created for each operational period.
 Meet with Site Security representatives to coordinate security first aid procedures.
 Develop emergency exit plan for day care staff and clients.
-Dovelop emergency oxil planter day earle stant and ellering.
 Arrange for appropriate procedures for pick-up of clients from day care at the FAC.
 Extended: Maintain documentation of all actions and decisions on a continual basis; forward completed unit activity log to Logistics Section Chief.